francescolonardo/CRTP-Preparation/learning_objective_07.md

 dcorp-adminsrv dcorp\websvc                 True
 ```

-<🔄 Alternative Step🔄>

-To make the above enumeration **more OpSec friendly and avoid triggering tools like MDI**, we can query specific target machines.
-You need to create `servers.txt` to use the below command.
+To make the above enumeration **more OPSEC friendly and avoid triggering tools like MDI**, we can query specific target machines.
+You need to create `servers.txt` and use the below commands.

 `notepad C:\AD\Tools\servers.txt`:
 ```